Florian Stilz (profile picture)

 Florian Philipp Stilz

-Recently, I completed a M.Sc. in computer science with focus on the machine learning track at the Technical University of Munich, Germany.
-The master's thesis focused on Dynamic Neural Radiance Fields (NeRFs) on endoscopic data.
+Currently, I am pursuing a PhD in computer science with focus on multi-modality foundation models for intraoperative surgical procedures at the Technical University of Munich and University of Strasbourg, which is co-supervised by Prof. Nassir Navab and Prof. Nicolas Padoy.
 My main research interests are utilizing modern Deep Learning methods for the areas of 3D Computer Vision.
-E.g. Neural Rendering and 3D/4D Reconstruction as well as Multi-modal Deep Learning for both Natural Language Processing and 3D Computer Vision.
+E.g. Neural Rendering and 3D/4D Reconstruction as well as Multi-modal Deep Learning for both Natural Language Processing and Computer Vision.

 florian.stilz@tum.de